DVDs (Floor 2) & Videostreaming

 e.g. ecology and video? e.g. "creative writing" and video?

 CBC and Radio-Canada.
 Documentaries from television and radio, news reports, archival material, stock shots and more — thousands of programs and resources can be accessed on this site.
 Includes English and French language content.
+Includes News in Review series that presents news from The National in more depth than given in the broadcast.

 National Film Board Videos Online: http://nfb.ca

 Over 1000 NFB films are free to all Canadians.
-Queen’s Library also has a additional account giving access to 3,000 films for classrooms.
+Queen’s Library also has an additional account giving access to 3,000 films for classrooms.
 Follow the access information in D2L to make your own account, search by grade and subject, access downloadable teaching materials, and create playlists and chapters.
 Also check the NFB teaching guides.

 Khan Academy: http://www.khanacademy.org/